misterwalter/Diplomatic-Immunity/2_Lost_in_the_City.md

 The first thing this new captain explained to us was that she didn't have a ship, she was more of a captain by rank.
 We didn't really care much, but it was fun trivia.

 We got into it properly after that though.
 Saigai started by grilling us about the loss of the ship, and Io.
+She had read all of Io's reports, and hadn't thought that someone so fastidious would have acted so recklessly.
 We didn't say much.
 She kept trying to get us to say literally anything about the diplomats or where they had gone or if they were okay, but we knew nothing because we had been barred from knowing anything, so she eventually relented.

 It was a little tense, so she tried to butter us up with some good news.
 The Bee Boiz could go home!
 They just had to prove that they had some kind of parent or guardian to put on the paperwork.
 The director graciously and raucously volunteered, and the matter was settled, for the most part.
 Saigai kept saying that they might want to stay in by the end of the meeting, which was a little ominous.
 There were some questions raised about The Director's "status", but she was able to appear lively enough to handle some good little boiz, and was granted guardianship despite her condition.